Query your Cloud Asset Inventory Using Natural Language - Discover our MCP Server. Learn more ❯

 If you’re not measuring tag coverage, you're guessing.
 Build dashboards (CloudQuery makes this painless) to show:

-Expose the gaps, make it visible, and maybe — just maybe — people will start caring.
+Expose the gaps, make it visible, and people will start caring.

-Every resource should have an owner tag.
-Full stop.
+Every resource should have a specific owner tag, not just a general team or department assignment.
 If you don’t know who owns a resource, you don’t know who to call when something breaks, spikes in cost, or looks suspicious in a security audit.

 So you’ve got a tagging policy.
 Maybe even some automation.
 But how do you really know if it’s working?